 Congratulations on your U.S. Bicycle Route designation!
-Now comes the most important part – promoting your new route and providing the tools and resources for cyclists to ride it.
+Now comes the most important part – promoting your route and providing the tools and resources for cyclists to ride it.

-Involve state transportation and tourism agencies in promoting a USBR, as well as local transportation and tourism agencies, natural resource departments, recreation agencies such as state/national parks, bicycle/trail advocacy groups, engaged municipalities, and local businesses.
+Involve state and local transportation and tourism agencies, as well as natural resource departments, recreation agencies such as state/national parks, bicycle/trail advocacy groups, engaged municipalities, and local businesses.

 Host a promotional event such as a grand opening, ribbon cutting, and/or an inaugural ride.

 Provide information about designated routes on websites, especially the state tourism and state transportation agency websites.

 Create a press release and push it out to media outlets.

 Create online content that will inspire interest such as photos, quotes, testimonials, stories, hashtags, blog posts, videos, graphics, and articles and promote them through social media and websites.
 Share content with partners so they can do the same.

 Create printed content such as brochures, maps, flyers, stickers, etc. and provide to state and local tourism, recreation, transportation, parks and economic development agencies, businesses, hospitality, community/visitor centers, and other public places where they can be displayed.

 Contact radio, TV stations and podcasts for interviews.